 The Social Justice Institute brings together faculty, students, staff and community partners in collaboration around specific social-justice oriented projects and dialogues.
 Such projects are carried out through several modes: community education, advocacy, community-based activist research, and scholar activist gatherings.

 Activist-Scholar of the Month

-A new feature in which we interview a member of the Social Justice Directory each month.
+A feature in which we interview a member of the Social Justice Directory each month.
 Read on for more about Kevin Thomas — expert on identity & communication, fan of In-N-Out Burger.
 See last month’s Activist-Scholar here.